rorywalsh/nodeLoginRegistration/readme.md

-A simple user registration and login form hobbled together from the following tutorials:
+## A simple user registration and login form example

+Hobbled together from the following tutorials:

 https://medium.com/@prashantramnyc/a-simple-registration-and-login-backend-using-nodejs-and-mysql-967811509a64